sprucelabsai/developer.spruce.ai/calendar/index.md

 ## 3. Register your calendar

 Calendars are simple filters on the events to render based on a person's preferences.
 When you create an event, you can specify it's calendar id.
-Any calendar can support many event types (or none), but I highly recommend you set you use the types you've previously created or your calendar will have everything and hard to follow.
+Any calendar can support many event types (or none), but I highly recommend you assigne the event types you've previously created above to your calendar for the best experience.

 ```ts
 @login(DEMO_NUMBER_INSTALL_SKILL)